andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 - Builder **addSquiggly**(int start, int length, Color)
 - Builder **setParagraphAttributes**(StyleAttrs)

-The following example illustrates how to use RichParagraph.Builder to create a paragraph that looks like this
+The following example illustrates how to use RichParagraph.Builder to create a paragraph that looks like this:

 ![paragraph example](paragraph-example.png)